Keratoconus: Signs and symptoms

-People with early keratoconus often notice a minor blurring or distortion of their vision, as well as an increased sensitivity to light, and visit their clinician seeking corrective lenses for reading or driving.
+People with early keratoconus often notice a minor blurring or distortion of their vision, as well as an increased sensitivity to light, so they may visit their clinician seeking corrective lenses for reading or driving.
 At early stages, the symptoms of keratoconus may be no different from those of any other refractive defect of the eye.
 As the disease progresses, vision deteriorates, sometimes rapidly due to irregular astigmatism.
 Visual acuity becomes impaired at all distances, and night vision is often poor.
 Some individuals have vision in one eye that is markedly worse than the other eye.
-The disease is often bilateral, though asymmetrical.
+The disease is often bilateral though asymmetrical.
 Some develop photophobia (sensitivity to bright light), eye strain from squinting in order to read, or itching in the eye, but there is normally little or no sensation of pain.
 It may cause luminous objects to appear as cylindrical pipes with the same intensity at all points.

 The classic symptom of keratoconus is the perception of multiple "ghost" images, known as monocular polyopia.
 This effect is most clearly seen with a high contrast field, such as a point of light on a dark background.
 Instead of seeing just one point, a person with keratoconus sees many images of the point, spread out in a chaotic pattern.
 This pattern does not typically change from day to day, but over time, it often takes on new forms.
 People also commonly notice streaking and flaring distortion around light sources.
 Some even notice the images moving relative to one another in time with their heartbeat.

 The predominant optical aberration of the eye in keratoconus is coma.
 The visual distortion experienced by the person comes from two sources, one being the irregular deformation of the surface of the cornea, and the other being scarring that occurs on its exposed highpoints.
 These factors act to form regions on the cornea that map an image to different locations on the retina.
 The effect can worsen in low light conditions, as the dark-adapted pupil dilates to expose more of the irregular surface of the cornea.
+Significant retinal layer thickness reduction is observed in keratoconus, especially in younger patients (<30 years).